-Application integration, or enterprise application integration (EAI), is the process of enabling cloud apps and on-prem systems, and apps in hybrid environments to communicate with each other, typically via their application programming interfaces.
-Once connected, the apps can share data and workflows with one another seamlessly.
+Application integration, or enterprise application integration (EAI), is the process of enabling cloud apps, on-prem systems, and apps in hybrid environments to communicate with one another, typically via their application programming interfaces (APIs).
+Once connected, your data can be easily kept in sync across apps.

 To give you a better sense of how application integration can work, let’s walk through a couple of use cases.